-- Enter the Filter name for the rule, it is exclusive and must be filled. - 3.
+- 2. Enter the Filter name for the rule, it is exclusive and must be filled. - 3.
 Select the protocol: TCP/UDP, TCP, UDP or ICMP in the drop-down list for the connection between the Source IP address and Destination IP address. - 4.
-Enter a Source IP Address in dotted-decimal notation format and then type the Source Subnet Mask and Source Port (port or port: port) in the text boxes separately. - Enter a Destination IP Address in dotted-decimal notation format and then type the Destination Subnet Mask and Destination Port (port or port: port) in the text boxes separately. - 6.
+Enter a Source IP Address in dotted-decimal notation format and then type Source Port (port or port: port) in the text boxes separately. - 5.
+Enter a Destination IP Address in dotted-decimal notation format and then type Destination Port (port or port: port) in the text boxes separately. - 6.
 Click Save/Apply to save this entry.